riboviz/riboviz/docs/developer/dev-python.md

 * Sphinx's [Cross-referencing Python objects](https://www.sphinx-doc.org/en/master/usage/restructuredtext/domains.html#cross-referencing-python-objects) on the available cross-references.
 * Sphinx's [The Python Domain](https://www.sphinx-doc.org/en/master/usage/restructuredtext/domains.html#the-python-domain).

+See below for information on [Creating Sphinx documentation from Python comments](#creating-sphinx-documentation-from-python-comments).

 ### Style checking Python code

 [pylint](https://pylint.org/) and [pycodestyle](https://pycodestyle.pycqa.org/en/latest/) can be run on individual files, groups of files or every file in a directory and its subdirectories.
 For example: